 There’s a definite amount of delayed gratification involved here.
 Patience, another great, but often overlooked communication skill, is necessary.
 In our fast-paced, hustle and bustle, I want it now society, patience and delayed gratification are foreign concepts to many.
 Master Communichologists embrace these things proactively, and advance where most others only stagnate.

 YOU need this stuff most if you:

-Feel impatient considering all of this right now, and that is a waste of time.
+- Feel impatient considering all of this now, and this a waste of time.

 So, stop complaining, get pissed, and grow a pair – and drop your name (on the right) to get on my mailing list.

 This is about the relentless pursuit of communicational excellence in all ways… always!